Build a Custom Web Document Scanner in JavaScript Without the Default UI

 </script>

-Document File List
+Build a Document File List for Navigation

 The image element can only display one document at a time.
 In order to switch between documents conveniently, an easy workaround is to create a document list.
 In HTML, we can use the select element to create a list.